nclient/NClient/README.md

 - **Integration with ASP.NET:** clients are available for all controllers out of the box.
 - **Asynchronous requests:** asynchronous and synchronous requests are supported.
 - **Resilience:** resilience is provided by different strategies.
 There is Polly support.
-- **Serialization to choose from:** various sterilizers can be used: Newtonsoft JSON, system JSON, system XML, your own.
+- **Serialization selection:** various serializers are avaliable for use: Newtonsoft JSON, system JSON, system XML, your own.
 - **Response validation:** preset or custom validation of responses can be set.
 - **Auto mapping of responses:** native or your own models can be returned from the client instead of responses or DTO.
-- **Extension using handlers:** your custom logic can be added to the client parts using handlers.
+- **Extension using handlers:** handlers allow to add custom logic to the client parts
-- **Extension using providers:** the client functionality can be extended with the help of native or your own providers.
+- **Extension using providers:** the client functionality can be extended with native or your own providers.
-- **Easy error analysis:** your logger can be used in clients and of course exceptions have all the required information to investigate.
+- **Easy error analysis:** your logger can be used in clients, and certainly exceptions have all the required information to investigate.
-- **Easy to use with DI:** extension methods make it possible to conveniently add a client to a collection of services.
+- **Easy to use with DI:** extension methods allow to add a client to a collection of services easily.
 - **Maximum flexibility:** any step of the request execution pipeline can be replaced with your own.
-- **[WIP] All types of applications:** library can be used on backend (ASP.NET) and frontend (Blazor) - plans to support mobile/desktop (MAUI).
+- **[WIP] All types of applications:** the library can be used on backend (ASP.NET) and frontend (Blazor), its planed tо support mobile/desktop (MAUI).
-- **[WIP] Various protocols:** REST protocol is provided as a ready-made solution - plans to add GraphQL and RPC.
+- **[WIP] Various protocols:** REST protocol is provided as a ready-made solution, its planed to add GraphQL and RPC.

 Do you like it?
 Give us a star! ⭐